VyRoux/VyRoux/README.md

 ## Yo, this is VyRoux.

-What i learn:
+What I learn:
 - Javascript (little),
 - Python (little).

-What i working on:
+What I working on:
 - Telegram Bot